Ad

 Detailed Comparison

 Tolaria appears to have several advantages over OpenNotas, particularly in popularity, activity and licensing.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Tolaria wins